-This guide covers two installation paths: Debian’s default repositories for stability-focused environments, and NVIDIA’s official CUDA repository for developers who need the latest toolkit versions and GPU features.
-By the end, you will have a working CUDA development environment with verified driver and compiler installations ready for GPU-accelerated applications.
+You will choose between Debian’s default repositories for stability and NVIDIA’s official CUDA repository for newer toolkit releases and GPU features.
+By the end, you will have a working CUDA development environment with verified drivers and compiler access ready for GPU-accelerated applications.

-Debian provides two paths for CUDA Toolkit installation, each with different version availability, update frequency, and stability trade-offs.
-Understanding these differences helps you select the method that matches your Debian version and project requirements.
+Debian provides two paths for CUDA toolkit installation, each with different update cadence and maintenance trade-offs.
+The table below summarizes the differences so you can choose the method that matches your environment.

 |---|---|---|---|---|